logo

 Chords in the Key of C Phrygian

-When stacking thirds on each scale degree of the C Phrygian scale, the following diatonic chords emerge:
+When stacking thirds on each scale degree of the C Phrygian scale, the following diatonic triads emerge:

 Related Scales and Modes

-If you enjoy the sound of C Phrygian, you may also like:
+If you enjoy playing in C Phrygian, you may also like:

 C Phrygian Scale FAQs